beginner-innovators/See3D/README.md

-# See3D - Showcase Project
+# See3D

 www.see3d.org

-Created by the SCD Tech Club for TechOlympics (https://techolympics.org/)
+Created by the SCD Tech Club